 Test the waters… if they are calm and quiet

 When you are still trying to master basic aspects of sailing, you should stick to light winds and low-traffic conditions.
-You could feel pretty daunted if you start out in rough waters or near boats that are clearly being expertly sailed.
-A contained environment like the Solent in the UK would probably be the safest option – just don’t go during Cowes week or you’ll find yourself in the middle of thousands of other yachts!
+You could feel pretty daunted if you start in rough waters or near boats that are clearly being expertly sailed.
+A contained environment like the Solent in the UK would probably be the safest option – don’t go during Cowes week, or you’ll find yourself in the middle of thousands of other yachts!

 Be aware of the traffic rules at sea